HTML Report

 This page itself is an example of the report.
 Here is what to look for:

 • Sidebar (left) — lists every spec page with colored status dots.
 Documents in subdirectories are grouped; groups are collapsible and show aggregated status.
-See TOC Groupingdepends for configuration.
+See TOC Grouping for configuration.
 When a document has a frontmatter type, a colored badge appears next to its title

 • Section headings — carry a colored left border: green for pass, red for fail